60 Second Lemon Law Assessment™

 A defect isn’t just an annoying rattle or a glitchy infotainment system.
 We’re talking about more serious issues like those that compromise your use, value or your safety.
 If a flaw in your vehicle could cause an accident or has already led to harm, you may have a very strong case.
 Common examples include failing brakes, faulty airbags that don’t deploy (or deploy unexpectedly), steering component flaws, and fuel system issues that create a fire risk.
 Even problems like defective door latches that could open during a crash qualify.
 The bottom line is that manufacturers have a responsibility to sell cars that are safe to drive.
 When they fail, the law provides a way to hold them accountable.

 Think of your car’s warranty as a contract.
-The manufacturer promises that your vehicle will be free from defects for a certain period and that if a problem arises, they will fix it.
+The manufacturer promises not that your vehicle will be free from defects for a certain period, but that if a problem does arise, they will fix it.
 If you’ve taken your car in for the same issue multiple times and the dealership still can’t seem to get it right, the manufacturer may have broken that promise.
 This is the foundation of most Lemon Law claims.
 You gave them a reasonable chance to make things right, and they failed.
 When a manufacturer doesn’t uphold their end of the warranty agreement, you have the right to seek a remedy, which could include a replacement vehicle or a full refund.

 In some cases, the issue goes beyond your specific vehicle and points to a larger problem with the car’s design or how it was built.
 To win this type of case, you need to show that the manufacturer was negligent and that their carelessness led to an unsafe product that caused you harm or financial loss.
 This could involve a design flaw that affects an entire model line or a mistake on the assembly line.